kris-ellery/wordpress-starter-kit-gulp/README.md

 ## Scripts Task

-This task will perform a series of sub-tasks to generate final JavaScript files.
+Run a series of sub-tasks to generate final JavaScript files.
+See `./gulpfile.babel.js` for reference.

-* Select root files only from `./source/scripts`
-* Include files
-* Check for style guide errors
-* Check for errors
-* Add meta information banner
-* Save unminified file
-* Minify and optimize
-* Save minified file

-*Note: Each file on the root of `./source/scripts` will be compiled to its own file in `./build/scripts`.
+*Note: Each file on the root of `./src/scripts` will be compiled to its own file in `./build/wp-content/themes/{custom-name}/scripts`.
 Each file can have own includes, just like Sass with `@import` functionality.
-See `./source/scripts/main.js` as an example.*
+See `./src/scripts/main.js` as an example.*

 Run: `gulp scripts`

-## Style Guide

-Your JavaScript should adhere to most reasonable, yet opinionated, style guide.
-If you choose to ignore it, you can override settings in `./_js-guide.json` and `./_js-lint.json`.
-To learn more about JavaScript style guide go to [https://github.com/airbnb/javascript/tree/master/es5](https://github.com/airbnb/javascript/tree/master/es5).

 ---

 ## Styles Task

-This task will perform a series of sub-tasks to generate final CSS files.
+Run a series of sub-tasks to generate final CSS files.
+See `./gulpfile.babel.js` for reference.

-* Select all files from `./source/styles`
-* Check for style guide errors
-* Select root files only from `./source/styles`
-* Compile Sass to CSS
-* Add vendor prefixes
-* Order CSS declarations
-* Add meta data banner
-* Save unminified file
-* Combine media queries
-* Minify and optimize
-* Saved minified file

-*Note: Each file on the root of `./source/styles` will be compiled to its own file in `./build/styles`.*
+*Note: Each file on the root of `./src/styles` will be compiled to its own file in `./build/wp-content/themes/{custom-name}/styles`.*

 Run: `gulp styles`

-### Structure
+### BEM Structure

-This project follows a strict naming convention using [BEM](https://en.bem.info/) methodology.
+Web Starter Kit follows a strict naming convention using [BEM](https://en.bem.info/) methodology.

 Directory structure and selector names are divided into namespaces based on [More Transparent UI Code with Namespaces](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/) article by Harry Roberts.

-### Style Guide

-Your Sass should adhere to most reasonable, yet opinionated, style guide.
-If you choose to ignore it, you can override settings in `./_sass-lint.yml`.

 ---

 ## Views Task

-This task will copy PHP files.
+Copy PHP files.

-* Copy PHP files from `./source/views` to `./build/wp-content/themes/{custom-name}`
+* Copy PHP files to `./build/wp-content/themes/{custom-name}`

 Run: `gulp views`